steph-xue/react-notes/README.md

 ## Overview

 This project allows users to create, organize, edit, preview, and delete notes written in Markdown through a resizable split-panel interface.
-It is built with React, JavaScript, HTML, and CSS, and uses Vite as the build tool.
-Notes are stored in the browser’s local storage, saved automatically as users type, and ordered by their most recent updates.
-React MDE provides the Markdown editing interface, while Showdown converts the Markdown content into formatted HTML for the live preview.
-React Split manages the adjustable layout, and nanoid generates a unique identifier for each note.
+Users can write content with a live formatted preview, while notes are saved automatically as they type and ordered by their most recent updates.
+It is built with React, JavaScript, HTML, and CSS and uses Vite as the build tool.
+Notes are stored in the browser’s local storage, allowing them to persist between visits without a backend or database.
+React MDE provides the Markdown editing interface, Showdown converts Markdown into formatted HTML for the live preview, React Split manages the adjustable layout, and nanoid generates a unique identifier for each note.

 <br>